Walikuperek/Qtheme/README.md

 ```

 ## React usage
-Take a look how it's done with Next.js, it's the same with Gatsby, etc.
+React is the same within it's ecosystem, take a look how it's done with Next.js.

 ### Example with Next.js
 In */pages/index.tsx*